 The Summit

-You will dip down into the forest before beginning your ascent once again via an even steeper trail than the first half.
+You will dip down into the forest before beginning your ascent again via an even steeper trail than the first half.
 Plenty of steps, ropes, and chains have been set up to assist hikers.
-I have found that these ropes are quite popular in Japan, but for this hike, unless conditions are wet or slippery, I really didn’t see a use for them.
+I have found that these ropes are pretty popular in Japan, but I didn’t see a use for this hike unless conditions are wet or slippery.

-Emerging from the forest you will soon see the summit in front of you, and it shouldn’t be long before reaching the top.
-The summit of Mount Arashima is an ample open flat space with plenty of room to fall on the ground and recover from your climb.
+Emerging from the forest, you will soon see the summit before you, and it shouldn’t be long before you reach the top.
+The summit of Mount Arashima is an ample, open flat space with plenty of room to lie on the ground and recover from your climb.

 Mt Arashima Summit Map